NeonGeckoCom/neon-docs/docs/guides/make_a_boot_drive_using_a_computer.md

 10. Set up as normal, and you're on the new version!

 ## Troubleshooting
 - Imaging using a computer is not quite 100% reliable.
 If your newly imaged drive does not perform well, try imaging it again.
+- If you get an error that verification has failed, try imaging again.
+- If you get an error that it is unable to write to your drive, try erasing the drive first using Raspberry Pi imager, and then try imaging again.
+- If you get repeated errors, the drive may be faulty or your system may be having problems writing to the disk.
+You could try using a different computer, try imaging using your Mark II's "Make Bootable Media" skill, or order an imaged drive from Neon AI at https://neonai.square.site/

 ## Tags
 - imaging